Import data from Heroku PostgreSQL into Zoho Analytics

 Yes.
 Follow the below steps to import data into an existing database:

-- Open the reporting database into which you wish to import the data.
+- Open the Workspace into which you wish to import the data.

 - Click the Import Data button in the Explorer tab.

 Configuring the import will be similar to the steps followed in this Setup presentation.

 In case you are using the private spaces in Heroku PostgreSQL, it is mandatory that you whitelist the IP addresses.

 Refer to the following links - https://devcenter.heroku.com/articles/private-spaces#trusted-ip-ranges-for-data-services

 Listed below are the Zoho Analytics IP addresses that need to be whitelisted.

 - 18.104.22.168 /24

 6. Will foreign keys defined between my tables in Heroku PostgreSQL database be linked in Zoho Analytics as well?